tinyvision-ai-inc/tinyclunx33_public/Docs/zephyr.md

 [usb driver](https://github.com/tinyvision-ai-inc/zephyr/blob/tinyclunx33/drivers/usb/udc/udc_usb23.c)
 is being implemented with the goal to be upstreamed in Zephyr.

+It is still a private repository as of now.

 An UVC device class is being implemented as well, Zephyr sill missing support for it.